Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Can the Vaginal Microbiome Influence Thrush?

-The relationship between the vaginal microbiome and Candida is complex and remains an evolving area of research.
+The relationship between the vaginal microbiome and Candida is complex and continues to be studied.

-Changes in this ecosystem may influence susceptibility to different vaginal conditions; however, the relationship between vaginal microbiome changes and recurrent Candida infections is still being studied.
+Changes in this ecosystem may influence susceptibility to different vaginal conditions.
+However, the relationship between vaginal microbiome changes and recurrent Candida infections remains an evolving area of research.

 When Should You Seek Further Assessment?